 I had the simple French Breakfast, a sampling of the freshly-baked breads with whipped butter, a variety of jams, and even sweet butters.
 Other breakfast items that were too good to pass up include the Croque Madame, which consists of toasted sourdough topped with stone ground mustard, black forest ham, gruyère cheese, and a poached egg, covered in a creamy béchamel sauce.
 The always popular avocado toast is made with toasted sourdough bread topped with herbed ricotta, mashed avocado, watermelon radish, arugula, and a local fresh poached egg.

-This French bistro also has lunch selections, including French onion soup, salads, and a variety of sandwiches.
+This French bistro isn’t just a breakfast dining experience — it also has lunch selections, including French onion soup, salads, and a variety of sandwiches.

 If nothing else, you absolutely must try the croissant.
 It’s so good it brings tears to the eyes.

-The Nicolett is a new fine-dining destination in Lubbock from Chef Finn Walter, and the elegant menu showcases ingredients that are natural to the region.
+The Nicolett is a new fine-dining eatery from Chef Finn Walter and one of the best restaurants in Lubbock.
+The elegant menu showcases ingredients that are natural to the region.
 Bringing with him training from his time in Paris, Austin, Napa Valley, and Santa Fe, Walter opened Nicolett to pay homage to the history of the West Texas region and its unique ingredients.

 We dined privately that night in the outdoor greenhouse, a lush, vine-covered historic space that glowed with subtle string lighting and intimate candles.
-To be honest, it was a magical space in the outdoors, but the restaurant itself is situated in an older home, so the entire place is intimate and lovely.
+It was a magical space in the outdoors, but the restaurant itself is situated in an older home, so the entire place is intimate and great for a lovely dining experience.

 Let’s talk about the menu.
-With starters, like elk tartare and dessert salad, the menu immediately pulls in the flavors of West Texas.
+With appetizers like elk tartare and dessert salad, the menu immediately pulls in the flavors of West Texas.
 The menu changes seasonally, but a typical “fall menu” may include such dishes as beef cheek brisket with Japanese pickles and black truffle, the quail baked in brioche, or a triple-seared Denver steak.
+Don’t expect a typical Texas roadhouse steak though — Nicolett does it with flair.

 The desserts are just as high-brow and delectable.
 Try the roasted white chocolate made with juniper and preserved winter fruit or the black truffle-triple cream cheese Brillat-Savarin.